What is Food and Beverage Service?

 Other than the secure and comfortable accommodation, guests staying in a hotel expect a wide range of hygienically prepared, wholesome food and beverages.

 It is the responsibility of the Food and beverage department of the hotel to provide these services 24 hours a day to the guests.
 It is the second major revenue-producing department of the hotel, the first being the front office.

 Star category hotels have many food and beverage service outlets, such as luxury restaurants, specialty restaurants, coffee shops, cocktail bars, lounges, room services, and so on, to satisfy the different palates and needs of the guests, and banquet halls to organize functions and conferences.
 All these outlets are managed by the food and beverage department.

-These are some department of the F&B services which is following:
+These are some departments of the F&B services which is following: